ShariqSheikhh/multi-agent-tourism-assistant/README.md

 | **Places Only** | "I'm going to Rome, let's plan my trip" |
 | **Combined** | "What's the temperature in Dubai and what can I visit?" |

+---

+## 🎬 Demo

+### Example Interaction 1: Trip Planning
+👤 You: I'm going to Pune, let's plan my trip

+🤖 Processing your request...

+🔍 Looking up location: Pune...
+🗺️  Finding tourist attractions...

+✨ Tourism Agent:
+Here are some great places you can visit in Pune:
+  1. National War Memorial Southern Command (Memorial)
+  2. Parvati Museum (Museum)
+  3. Parvati (Viewpoint)
+  4. Bajirao I statue (Artwork)
+  5. Maharshi Dhondo Keshav Karve (Artwork)
+---
+### Example Interaction 2: Weather Check
+👤 You: What's the temperature in Bengaluru?

+🤖 Processing your request...

+🔍 Looking up location: Bengaluru...

+🌤️  Fetching weather data...

+✨ Tourism Agent:

+In Bengaluru, it's currently 20.6°C with overcast and a 68% chance of rain.

+---
+### Example Interaction 3: Complete Planning
+👤 You: I'm going to Mumbai, what's the weather and what can I visit??

+🤖 Processing your request...

+🔍 Looking up location: Mumbai...

+🌤️  Fetching weather data...

+🗺️  Finding tourist attractions...

+✨ Tourism Agent:

+In Mumbai, it's currently 26.3°C with mainly clear and a 0% chance of rain.

+Here are some great places you can visit in Mumbai:
+  1. Amphitheatre (Attraction)
+  2. Bandra Fort (Ruins)
+  3. Dr Babasaheb Ambedkar (Artwork)
+  4. Lal Bahadur Shastri (Memorial)
+  5. Castella de Aguada (Attraction)
+---
+### Example Interaction 4: Error Handling
+👤 You: i want to visit nullcity

+🤖 Processing your request...

+🔍 Looking up location: nullcity...

+✨ Tourism Agent:

+I'm sorry, I don't know where 'nullcity' is.
+It doesn't seem to exist in my database.
+Could you please check the spelling or try a different place?